 Using the accounts receivable turnover calculator is one thing and understanding the data coming out of it is completely another ball game altogether.
 Let us understand the interpretation through the points below.

 - A higher ratio means the company collects cash more frequently and/or has a good quality debtor.
 In turn, it means the company has a better cash position, indicating that it can pay off its bills and other obligations sooner.
 In addition, the accounts receivable turnover often is posted as collateral for loans, making a good turnover ratio essential.

 - At the same time, a high turnover ratio may also mean that the company transacts mainly in cash or has a strict credit policy.

-- A lower ratio may mean that either the company is less efficient in collecting the creditor has a lenient credit policy or has a poor quality of debtors.
+- A lower ratio may mean that either the company is less efficient in collecting the creditor, has a lenient credit policy, or has a poor-quality debtor.

-This has been a guide to Accounts Receivables Turnover Ratio.
-Here we discuss accounts receivables turnover ratio calculation, its interpretation along with practical examples of Colgate and its comparables.
-You may also refer to the following articles to learn more about Financial Ratios.
+This article is a guide to what is Accounts Receivables Turnover.
+We explain the accounts receivable turnover formula, calculations, and example.
+You may also refer to the following articles to learn more about financial ratios: –